 A6 (4 cores, 28GB Memory)

 A7 (8 cores, 56GB Memory)

-A VHD can be in either a fixed format or a dynamic format, but only the fixed format of VHD files is supported in Windows Azure.
+A VHD can be in either a fixed format or a dynamic format, but only the fixed format of VHD files is supported in Azure.
 The fixed format lays the logical disk out linearly within the file, such that disk offset X is stored at blob offset X. At the end of the blob, there is a small footer that describes the properties of the VHD.
 Often, the fixed format wastes space because most disks have large unused ranges in them.
-However, in Windows Azure, fixed VHD files are stored in a sparse format, so you receive the benefits of both the fixed and dynamic disks at the same time, which includes only being billed for the bits you are actually using.
+However, in Azure, fixed VHD files are stored in a sparse format, so you receive the benefits of both the fixed and dynamic disks at the same time, which includes only being billed for the bits you are actually using.
 For more information about VHDs, see Getting Started with Virtual Hard Disks.

-To convert a license type, you must be a member of the Farm Administrators SharePoint group on the computer that is running Central Administration.
+Verify that you have logged on to the SharePoint server as a member of the Farm Administrators SharePoint group on the computer that is running Central Administration.

 On the Central Administration Web site, in the Upgrade and Migration section, click Convert farm license type.

 On the Convert License Type page, in the Enter the Product Key box, type your SharePoint 2013 product key and then click OK.

 You use disks in different ways with a virtual machine in Azure.
 An operating system disk is a VHD that you use to provide an operating system for a virtual machine.
 A data disk is a VHD that you attach to a virtual machine to store application data.
 You can create and delete disks as needed.